Gaughan

-The surname Gaughan is derived from the Old Gaelic name Ua Gáibhtheacháin, which dates to before the 10th century.
-Its meaning is "male descendant of a fierce warrior".
-However, other translations claim it means "anxious one", demonstrating their expeditious and industrious nature.
-Historically, Irish families were named after the first chief of their tribe.
-In this case, it is evident that this clan descends from an illustrious warrior.
-Other derivatives of Ua Gáibhtheacháin are: O'Gaughan, Gavan, Gavaghan, Gavahan, Gavigan and Gahan.

-As Old Ireland evolved, the surname Ua Gáibhtheacháin was shortened to Ó Gacháin.
-This name was later anglicized into Gaughan.

-Sept crest
+The surname Gaughan is the anglicized version of the Old Irish name O'Gaibhtheachain.
+The great gaelic scholar and genealogist Duald Mac Firbis (Dubhaltach Mac Fhirbhisigh), in his magnum opus Leabhar na nGenealach (Book of Genealogies), traced the family back as far as the race of Conn in the second century AD by way of Aongus Fionn (Aongus the Fair), the son of King Amhalgaidh of Connacht.
+In the Annals of the Four Masters, it is recorded that King Amhalgaidh died in 449 AD.
+Other derivatives of O'Gaibhtheachain are: O'Gaughan, Gaughen, Gavan, and McGahan.

+Family Crest

 As in most coats of arms, this crest's components reflect the character of its people.
 In the Gaughan coat of arms, the blue symbolizes their loyalty and thirst for truth, while the white represents their love of peace and serenity.
 The fish signify charity towards others and a truthful conscience.
 Furthermore, they are also associated with a desire for Jesus Christ to be one's spiritual nourishment.
 The ornate helmet included in the coat of arms indicates that they were men of high rank or gentlemen.